 - a. physical or mechanical;

 - b. biological;

 - c. smoking;

 - d. extraction;

 - e. precipitation;

 - f. filtration.

 - 10.3.1 Extraction is possible with the use of water, ethanol, animal or vegetal oils, vinegar and carbon dioxide.
-These shall all be of human food grade quality and appropriate for use. - 10.3.2 Filtration must not use asbestos or any other contaminants or substances that may negatively affect the product.
-Filtration techniques that react or modify organic food on a molecular basis must be restricted. - 10.3.3 The use of irradiation is forbidden, as well as the use of transgenic micro-organisms modified by genetic engineering and its products. - 10.4 If during processing, ingredients of a different origin are mixed with the product (any product, but specially meat and by-products) the Quality Seal will be defined as follows: - if the organic materials used represent at least 95% of the weight of the product and the non-certified ingredient accounts for up to 5% of the weight of the product (excluding water and salt in this calculation), the Seal ORGANIC will be granted (See Appendix V, item 3.1).
+These shall all be of human food grade quality and appropriate for use.
+For IFOAM standard, solvents used to extract organic products must be organically produced or food grade substances listed in Appendix V, item 5.

+- 10.3.2 Filtration must not use asbestos or any other contaminants or substances that may negatively affect the product.
+Filtration techniques that react or modify organic food on a molecular basis must be restricted.
+Filtration agents and adjuvants are considered processing aids and should therefore be listed in Appendix V.

+- 10.3.3 The use of irradiation is forbidden, as well as the use of transgenic micro-organisms modified by genetic engineering and its products.

+- 10.4 If during processing, ingredients of a different origin are mixed with the product (any product, but specially meat and by-products) the Quality Seal will be defined as follows:

+- if the organic materials used represent at least 95% of the weight of the product and the non-certified ingredient accounts for up to 5% of the weight of the product (excluding water and salt in this calculation), the Seal ORGANIC will be granted (See Appendix V, item 3.1).